 1. Wear Bright Reflective Clothing

 In addition to wearing bright clothing and a reflective vest, you should fit a headlight on the front of your bike and install reflectors on the spokes and rear.
-You should also add reflective tape to the back, front, and sides of your helmet to increase your visibility.
+You should also add reflective tape to your helmet’s back, front, and sides to increase your visibility.

 2. Avoid Riding Between 6 p.m. and 9 p.m.

 According to the National Highway Traffic Safety Administration, about 1 in 5 fatal bicycle accidents happen between 6 p.m. and 9 p.m.
-There are many reasons for this statistic, including reduced visibility and increased vehicles and bicycles on the road.
+This statistic has many reasons, including reduced visibility and increased vehicles and bicycles on the road.